PEHGP/deepRloopPre/README.md

 ```
 `--effectiveGenomeSize` parameter needs to be set to your own.

-`test_fwd.bam` BAM needs to be obtained by aligning raw data to the genome.
-If you use ssDRIP-seq, you can refer to this [wiki](https://github.com/PEHGP/ssDripPipeline/wiki).
+`test_fwd.bam` BAM needs to be obtained by aligning raw data to the genome.If you use ssDRIP-seq, you can refer to this [wiki](https://github.com/PEHGP/ssDripPipeline/wiki).

 Of course, you can also generate `test_drip.bdg` based on the [bedGraph](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) format by yourself.